-In a world where concentration is constantly challenged and where stress and fatigue can impact our cognitive functions, it is essential to adopt a diet and supplementation that promote memory and concentration.
+In a world where concentration is constantly demanded and where stress and fatigue can affect our cognitive functions, it is essential to adopt a diet and supplementation that promote memory and focus.
 Certain foods and nutrients play a key role in brain health by helping to optimize cognitive performance and prevent mental decline.

 Fatty Fish (Salmon, Mackerel, Sardines)

-Fatty fish are rich in omega-3, particularly EPA and DHA, which are essential for the proper functioning of the brain.
+Fatty fish are rich in omega-3, especially EPA and DHA, which are essential for proper brain function.
 They promote communication between neurons and prevent cognitive decline.
 Regular consumption can improve memory and concentration ability.

 Nuts and Seeds (Almonds, Walnuts, Flax Seeds, Chia)

-Rich in vitamin E and in essential fatty acids, nuts and seeds help slow down brain aging and improve cognitive performance.
+Rich in vitamin E And in essential fatty acids, nuts and seeds help slow brain aging and improve cognitive performance.
 The consumption of these foods has been linked to better information retention and greater mental clarity.

 Berries (Blueberries, Raspberries, Strawberries)

-Berries are concentrated sources ofantioxidants, notably flavonoids, which protect neurons from oxidative stress.
+Berries are concentrated sources ofantioxidants, including flavonoids, which protect neurons from oxidative stress.
 They also promote neuronal plasticity, thereby facilitating learning and memory.

 Dark Chocolate